Cursor vs Windsurf

 Quick Verdict

-Windsurf excels at ai-native development and large codebases with a score of 91/100.
+Windsurf focuses on AI-Native Development and Large Codebases and scores 91/100 in our independent evaluation.
 Windsurf, now part of OpenAI following the acquisition of Codeium, competes in the Cursor-class editor category with an emphasis on agentic workflows.

-π Visual Score Comparison
+📊 Visual Score Comparison

 Side-by-side comparison of key performance metrics across six evaluation criteria